monterrozagera/Learning-DevOps/Learning Docker.md

 Hey there, if you're reading this then you're most likely interested in checking my notes on how I'm learning to use Docker.

+## What Docker does

+- Written in Go
+- Manages kernel features
+  - Uses "cgroups" to contain processes
+  - Users "namespaces" to contain networks
+  - Users "copy-on-write" filesystems to build images
+- Used for years

 Pull an image: `docker pull *image*`

 List all available images: `docker images`